Amaiell/zmp_assignement_Morini_Julie/README.md

-# zmp_devoirs
+# zmp_assignement_Morini_Julie
-devoirs de programmation 就活 ZMP
+Programming assignement
-Les exercices sont lessuivants :
+the exercices are as follows :
 1. Write a function to find the angle between the minute and hour hand in an analog clock.
 (Python and C++)

 2. What is a virtual function in C++ and how does the compiler handle them?